iasatan/Server/README.md

-Various self written scripts for my desktop and server
+Various self written scripts and stuff for my linux computers